DamianAPaul/726-DSSI/README.md

 ## Project Status

 The breadboard prototype has been used for firmware and subsystem development.
-The first custom PCB revision has been fabricated, with hardware bring-up and validation in progress.
+The first custom PCB revision has been fabricated, validated, and is awaiting shipping.

 ## Author